troyanskiy/ngx-resource/README.md

 ```
 # Changes

+## Version 1.14.0 $NOT PUBLISHED YET$ (Removed broken chance from ver 1.13.0)
+Added resource method `initResultObject` which is used to create return object or items in returned array.<br>
+The method should return object.
+If method `$setData` exists on the return object, then it will be called with
+received data, so the method is kind of constructor to set received data.
+If method does not exists on the
+object, then Object.assign will be used to set received data.
+See example below.

 ## Version 1.13.0 (Might Broke)
 `map` method is used to create main return object<br>
 `map` method will be called with `null` as data in order to create initial object